 Vaginal steam baths, or “Bajos” (ba-hoes), as they are known in Spanish, are used to assist in the cleansing of the uterus in conjunction with the Arvigo Techniques of Maya Abdominal Therapy for the treatment of numerous female symptoms.
 The formulation of a vaginal steam bath consists of aromatic, cleansing herbs such as basil, calendula, lavender, oregano, yarrow or lemon balm that will penetrate into the uterine wall.
 The therapeutic effects of thermotherapy and aromatherapy contribute to the effectiveness of this treatment.
 Overall the bath aids as a uterine lavage or internal cleanse of the membranes that often accumulate incompletely flushed debris/fluids from cycle to cycle.
 In addition, the bath introduces healing warmth and softens and nourishes internal membranes.

 The baths can safely be combined with either natural cycles or any cycle involving assisted reproductive technology such as IUI or IVF.
-Consider adding vaginal steam baths to your self care routine if you experience painful periods, dark blood at the beginning or ending of your menstrual cycle, irregular periods, fibroids, cysts, endometriosis, cervical stenosis, vaginal dryness or painful intercourse.
+Consider adding vaginal steam baths to your self-care routine if you experience painful periods, dark blood at the beginning or end of your menstrual cycle, irregular periods, fibroids, cysts, endometriosis, cervical stenosis, vaginal dryness or painful intercourse.

-- If you are doing an IVF cycle, steam once when you first begin your stimulation drugs, and then once in the morning before your transfer.
+If you are doing an In Vitro Fertilization (IVF) cycle, steam once when you first begin your stimulation drugs, and then once in the morning before your transfer.
 Steaming before your transfer procedure helps to create a lubricated path for the insertion of the catheter through the cervix.

-- Obtain vaginal steam bath herbs from CNY Healing Arts (Rochester, Syracuse or Latham).
+- Obtain vaginal steam bath, available from all of our CNY Healing Arts locations.
 The contents of one bag of herbs is enough for 2-3 vaginal steam baths.